-Explain that at times you aren’t 100% sure how to manage your time when multiple tasks are laid at you.
+Explain that at times you aren’t 100% sure how to manage your time when multiple tasks are laid on you.
 Nonetheless, ensure this doesn’t affect your performance.
-You instead, create and organize your schedule based on top priorities, and then you speak with your supervisor for some constructive feedback.
+Instead, you create and organize your schedule based on top priorities, and then speak with your supervisor for some constructive feedback.

 Don’t try to explain yourself too much.
 You don’t want to look like a fussy person.
 Tell your interviewer two or three skills you would like your manager to have and explain the reason why.

-This is a tricky question, because if from one side employers want to know that your salary demands are reasonable, from another side, they are able to see how much you value yourself and your competencies.
+This is a tricky question because if from one side employers want to know that your salary demands are reasonable, from the other side, they are able to see how much you value yourself and your competencies.